stadium-software/howto-date-formatting/README.md

 '2019/01/18'
 ```

+The DatePicker.Date property accepts DayJS dates as well as Javascript dates and returns a DayJS date.
+Use DayJS to manipulate dates returned by the DatePicker.Date property.

 ### Display

 The DataGrid natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 By default, DateTime values are automatically converted to Dates before they are shown.
 In the Mapping Editor the format of dates can be manipulated before they are shown.